 If you feel as though things are not quite right with your mental health, your GP is usually the first port of call.

-Our GP’s at Eden are qualified to diagnose and treat a wide range of mental health issues.
+Our GP’s are qualified to diagnose and treat a wide range of mental health issues.

 People with a mental illness can be among the most disadvantaged in society, and they often confront many barriers as a direct result of their illness.
 Stigma and discrimination is one major barrier and can often be worse than the illness itself.
 Changing perceptions about mental illness can go a long way towards breaking down some of the barriers that stigma and discrimination creates.

 It’s an expression we use every day, so it might surprise you that the term ‘mental health’ is frequently misunderstood.

 ‘Mental health’ is often used as a substitute for mental health conditions – such as depression, anxiety conditions, schizophrenia, and others.

 According to the World Health Organization, however, mental health is “a state of well-being in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community.”